NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB can be adjusted to go further or less far with holding 4 or 6
 - JY added
 - 5X
+    - Damage decreased from 77 to 71
     - Activates if only hitting the second hit
-    - Damage reduced from 77 to 71
     - First hit turns back turned opponents around
     - First hit hitbox duration increased by one frame
     - Second hitboxes are bigger if the first is hit